Crypto Tax Accounting Methods: FIFO, LIFO & HIFO Explained

 Now we’ve covered the basics, you might be wondering where to actually visualize your crypto buying and selling information for yourself.

-Tracking crypto transactions is simple if you’re using an exchange, like Coinbase, Binance, Kraken etc. In fact, most exchanges provide transaction data in something called a CSV (short for Comma Separates Values).
+Tracking crypto transactions is simple if you use an exchange, like Coinbase, Binance, Kraken etc. In fact, most exchanges provide transaction data in something called a CSV (short for Comma Separates Values).

 A CSV file serves as a detailed breakdown of your trading activities within a particular platform, along with data relating to when the activity took place.
 Downloading this document will enable you to see records all of your relevant activity for a given period – and this can be imported into your crypto tax management tool (such as ZenLedger) when the time comes to sort through your annual crypto trading activities and calculate your tax obligations.